chemelb/dotfiles/README.md

     * Alfred (I have workflows for the paid version listed [here](https://www.dropbox.com/home/Public/Mac%20OSX/Alfred%20Workflows))
     * Atom (will install the [listed packages](install/atom-packages.txt))
     * ... and many others, see [list here](install/brew-cask.sh)
+* Aliases: please try `listaliases` after install to see all the aliases, or just type `a` to open the shared system/.alias file and see what they all point to ;)

 ## Install